maxbates/cogeneration/README.md

 - **B-factor and confidence (pLDDT, PTM, iPTM) prediction**, improving model understanding of flexible regions, and embedding structure experimental method
 - additional losses (e.g. for atomic interactions, clashes)
 - Support for **LigandMPNN (in memory) for inverse folding** during validation / redesigning sequences
-- Support for **Boltz-2 (in memory) for structure prediction** or AlphaFold2 duiring validation / redesigning sequences
+- Support for **Boltz-2 (in memory)or AlphaFold2** for structure prediction during validation / redesigning sequences
 - **Complete PDB processing data pipeline** to generate or augment training data, with several fields added to metadata
   - Scripts to download and process **AlphaFold Database** (by default, only part of it)
   - Track information about chains, multimer interactions, presence of non-residues, etc.
 - Adds a trunk with **choice of attention mechanisms, e.g. IPA, Pairformer** (triangle attention)
+- **Harmonic prior** instead of only gaussian prior
 - Enables **recyling** through the trunk + IPA
-- **CUDA optimizations**, e.g. Flash Attention, Flash IPA, cuEquivariant triangle attention
+- **CUDA optimizations + kernels**, e.g. Flash Attention (and Flash IPA), cuEquivariant triangle attention
 - many improvements to code base: typing, enums, documentation, tests, etc.
-- Many of these **new features and modules are optional, i.e. easily reverse compatible with MultiFlow**, and can use public Multiflow weights
+- Many of these **new features and modules are optional**
+  - everything is easily **reverse compatible with MultiFlow, i.e. can use public Multiflow weights** with a config preset

 ## Installation, Training, and Sampling